spencertipping/nfu/README.md

   Individual fields are available in `@_`.
 If you return a single value, then it replaces the first column; otherwise your data replaces all values in the row.
 If you return an empty list, no output row is generated.
+- `-E`, `--every`: Prints every nth line; this gives you a way to sample large datasets.
 - `-f`, `--fields`: Allows you to reorder fields arbitrarily, outputting tab-delimited data.
 Takes a single string of digits, each of which is a zero-based field index.